thirdset/ThirdSetMauticTimingBundle/README.md

 ### Compatibility

-This plugin works on both Mautic 2.x and Mautic 3.x and should work on most versions of PHP.
+This plugin works on Mautic 2.x, Mautic 3.x and Mautic 4.x.
+It should work on most versions of PHP.

+#### Mautic 4.x

+This plugin has been tested with up to **Mautic v4.3.1**.

 #### Mautic 3.x